pandallel/quilt/memory-bank/activeContext.md

 ## Current Focus

 Continuing the refactoring process for **Milestone 7.5: "SQLite Repository Implementation"**.
-The first step of renaming `MaterialRepository` to `InMemoryMaterialRepository` is now complete.
-The current focus is on introducing the `MaterialRepository` trait.
+The introduction of the `MaterialRepository` trait (Step 2) is now complete.
+The current focus is on **Step 3: Refactoring `MaterialRegistry` to use the trait**.

 ## Current Implementation Status